stefanoborini/book-modelviewcontroller/01_from_smartui_to_traditional_mvc/08_outdating_forces.md

 Modern widgets handle damage control (e.g. due to hiding/showing) by themselves.
 The view is only left the task of updating against a modified model.
 The toolkit takes care of keeping the visual correct.

+Explain widget as a UI element which has no connection to a model.